Own-Data-Privateer/hoardy-mail/README.md

 ```

-- Count how many messages older than 7 days are in `[Gmail]/Trash` folder:
+- Count how many messages older than 7 days are in `[Gmail]/All Mail` folder:
   ```
-  imaparms count "${gmail_common[@]}" --folder "[Gmail]/Trash" --older-than 7
+  imaparms count "${gmail_common[@]}" --folder "[Gmail]/All Mail" --older-than 7
   ```

-- Mark all messages in `INBOX` as UNSEEN, fetch all UNSEEN messages marking them SEEN as you download them so that if the process gets interrupted you could continue from where you left off, and then run `imaparms fetch` as daemon to download updates every hour:
+- Mark all messages in `INBOX` as not `SEEN`, fetch all not `SEEN` messages marking them `SEEN` as you download them so that if the process gets interrupted you could continue from where you left off:
   ```
   # setup: do once
   imaparms mark "${common[@]}" --folder "INBOX" unseen